 - Zest and juice of 2 limes

-- In a large bowl, combine the avocados, onion, cilantro, lime zest and juice, jalapeno, salt, and cumin.
+- In a large bowl, combine the avocados, onion, cilantro, lime zest and juice, jalapeño, salt, and cumin, if using.
 Mash until the ingredients are combined but still a bit chunky.
-Season to taste.